csipke19/discord-bot-redone-csipke19/README.md

 ![image](https://user-images.githubusercontent.com/90270578/200694389-6c80f61c-fc46-4618-a226-5ea0a9c338fb.png)<br><br>
 ..and in this directory, do a file, with the name: "code.csv"<br>
 ![image](https://user-images.githubusercontent.com/90270578/200695080-1e589745-4d70-4fb3-8319-31b0c3c28baa.png)<br>
-Just paste your token in this file, save it and you are done!<br>
+Just paste your token in this file, save it and you are done!<br><br>
 After this, if you run the "run.bat" file in the main folder you get the following look!<br>
 ![image](https://user-images.githubusercontent.com/90270578/200695432-70cc4033-dbc3-4689-9389-c279889798e3.png)<br><br>